blayzestefaniak/ASLens/README.md

 ## Lambda

-There used to be a greengrass hello world Lambda example which was removed.
-You need to create a new lambda which starts with `deeplens` and copy the contents of the Lambda folder into files such as greengrassHelloWorld.py.
+- There used to be a greengrass hello world Lambda example which was removed.
+- You need to author a new lambda.
+- Copy all contents of the Lambda folder into files such as greengrassHelloWorld.py, and the various other folders and files.
+- The lambda needs a service role.
+- The lambda needs to be published.
+- The lambda must start with `deeplens`.

 ## MP3 Files

-Once the project is synced with DeepLens device, copy contents of letters directory to artifacts directory.
+- Once the project is synced with DeepLens device, copy contents of letters directory to artifacts directory.

 ## Sound Modules

+### Credit

+- Thanks to these folks for great instructions, but providing them below as well to remove dependencies.
 - `https://forums.aws.amazon.com/thread.jspa?messageID=826041&#826041`
 - `https://github.com/matthew1000/dee`

 ### Steps to get Playsound working On DeepLens

 - On the DeepLens device, open /opt/awscam/greengrass/ggc/deployment/group/group.json
 - Find the section containing `/dev/dri/renderD128`